kaievns/nikolay.rocks/pages/Silly Thoughts/2015-08-24-elixir-first-impressions.md

 ## Who is this guy?

-And before we start, I guess it's a good idea to say a bit about my background.
+Before we start, I guess it's a good idea to say a bit about my background.
 So that when you don't like what I'm saying you could blame my previous experiences.